Updated May 27, 2017

 Does my Harvard email expire?

-No. Beginning with the Class of 2012, your Harvard email address is yours to use for your lifetime and will never expire.
-All alumni, including those graduating prior to 2012, can register for a lifetime Post.Harvard email forwarding address described below.
+Your mail.harvard.edu email account will continue to be available for the foreseeable future, for your use following your graduation.
+All alumni, including those graduating prior to 2012, can register for a lifetime Post.Harvard email forwarding address thought the HAA (Harvard Alumni Association) described below.

 How can I connect with other Harvard Chan School alumni specifically?